pure-data/externals-howto/README.rst

 DSP-methods
 -----------

-Whenever Pd’s audio engine is turned on, all signal-objects declare their perform-routines that are to be added to the DSP-tree.
+Whenever Pd’s audio engine is turned on, all signal objects declare their perform routines that are to be added to the DSP tree.

-The “dsp”-method has two arguments, the pointer to the class-data space, and a pointer to an array of signals.
+The “dsp” method has two arguments, the pointer to the class data space, and a pointer to an array of signals.
 The signal array consists of the input signals (from left to right) and then the output signals (from left to right).